 - White butcher paper (I can’t tell you how much I recommend owning a roll)

 - Q-tips (You can also use the eraser on a pencil)

 - Painter’s tape

-Roll out the butcher paper and draw some holiday-inspired pictures.
+- Roll out the butcher paper or use construction paper.

 Teach your child how to gently dip the Q-tip into the paint and then use it to make dots all over the inside of the pictures you drew.